 This should almost go without saying, but optimizing your website for mobile is more important than ever in 2024!
 This could include things such as ensuring your WordPress site is responsive, and also A/B testing things on mobile vs desktop.
 It’s fairly common knowledge that more than 50% of internet users currently online are using mobile devices.
 According to a report from comScore, this tipping point happened way back in 2014.

 And according to the latest data from Monetate for their retail clients, you can see that smartphone and tablet conversion rates combined, actually were higher than desktops in Q4 2016.

 This is a huge market of individuals who are just waiting to be converted into customers.
 Simply put, if you aren’t optimizing for mobile, you could be missing out on a lot of conversions.
 If you don’t have a responsive website, you can always utilize a quick mobile plugin.

 Another useful manner of building trust and promoting sales is through testimonials and referrals.
 These are displayed directly after the details and benefits of a particular offer.
-Reason being, they prove that everything being pitched is true.
+The reason being, they prove that everything being pitched is true.
 According to a research done by Nielsen, 92% of people will trust a recommendation from a peer, and 70% of people will trust a recommendation from someone they don’t even know.

 The reason for the significance of client testimonials is the main characteristics of human nature: if others are satisfied with your product/service, your visitors will be more likely to become clients themselves.
 In most cases, no matter how convincing your website is, your visitor will still hesitate and thus tend to postpone making the final decision.
-However when it comes to conviction, showing other customers’ opinion will help you make the argument irresistible: your service or product perfectly meets what they are looking for!
+However, when it comes to conviction, showing other customers’ opinions will help you make the argument irresistible: your service or product perfectly meets what they are looking for!